 Chairman of the KSU ACJA Emeritus Cabinet

-Mr. Hernandez was elected to serve as Chairman of the KSU ACJA Emeritus Cabinet on March 13, 2015 for a four (4) year term.
-His term will end on March 1, 2019.
+Mr. Hernandez was elected to serve as Chairman of the KSU ACJA Emeritus Cabinet on May 30, 2012 for a four (4) year term.
+He has been re-elected several times since then with the term end date of May 30, 2022, however, since KSU ACJA has been dissolved from K-State his term ended as of March 30, 2020.

 Ronnie Hernandez was granted emeritus status by the KSU ACJA membership on April 19, 2012.
 Previously, he served as Chapter President of KSU ACJA for the 2011 - 2012 term of office.
 Mr. Hernandez was the first chapter president in the subordinate chapter's history.
 Under the leadership of Mr. Hernandez, the group gained much success in the areas of retention and positive publicity.
 Thanks to the help of the K-State Collegian, Wildcat 91.9, KMAN Radio, among other media outlets, the American Criminal Justice Association - Kappa Sigma Upsilon Chapter received much positive attention from members of the K-State community and the Manhattan area as a whole.
 Mr. Hernandez took the initiative to work with the media and more to promote the fraternity to a high standard in order to let the people know of its existence as well as getting the group to a good start.